 How does laser work?

 In elementary school, we learned about photosynthesis, where plants change light energy into changed to chemical energy.
-The energy from the sun’s light is absorbed by proteins inside little organelles in the leaf cells called chloroplasts.
+Proteins absorb the energy from the sun's light inside little organelles in the leaf cells called chloroplasts.
 One of many chemicals produced is ATP.
 ATP is the “energy currency” in all cells, including animal cells.
 This energy is used by the plant cells to promote sugar production and plant growth.
 In animal cells, it is the energy utilized for a multitude of functions including cell growth, hormone production, and cell metabolism.

 Is laser painful?
 Is it safe?